Technologicat/unpythonic/doc/macros.md

 [The dialect examples](dialects.md) use this ordering.

 For simplicity, **the block macros make no attempt to prevent invalid combos**, unless there is a specific technical reason to do that for some particular combination.
-Be careful; e.g. don't nest several `with tco` blocks (lexically), that won't work.
+Be careful; e.g. do not nest several `with tco` blocks (lexically), that will not work.

 As an example of a specific technical reason, the `tco` macro skips already expanded `with continuations` blocks lexically contained within the `with tco`.
 This allows the [Lispython dialect](dialects/lispython.md) to support `continuations`.